 The steps for creating a Simple Church are as follows:

-I - Invite others to join the vision
+I - Invite others to join the Core Team

-M - Meet to plan the location and schedule
+M - Meet to plan, discuss, and work out your strategy

 L - Learn as you go